-Many women have been hopping on the co-washing craze!
-Co-washing is short for “conditioner-only washing.”
+Many women have been hopping on the co washing craze!
+It is short for “conditioner-only washing.”
 It means to skip shampoo and rely solely on conditioner, whether you’re a daily or a weekly washer.

-Are You a Candidate for Co-Washing?
+Are You a Candidate for Co Washing?

-In fact many naturalistas swear by co-washing but why?
+In fact many naturalistas swear by it but why?
 Most conditioners contain trace amounts of detergents called cationic surfactants, or “quats” for short.

 Also if you have color-treated hair, you would be a prime candidate for conditioner only washing.
 The conditioner doesn’t strip the hair of pigment the way that traditional shampooing can.